polyaxon/polyaxon/templates/experimentation/concepts.md

-Polyaxon relies on a set of concepts to manage an experimentation workflow, in this section we provide a high level introduction to these concepts, with more details in page dedicated to each concept.
+Polyaxon relies on a set of concepts to manage an experimentation workflow, in this section we provide a high level introduction to these concepts, with more details in pages dedicated to each concept.

 ### User

 A `User` is the entity that creates project, starts experiments, manages organizations and clusters.
-A `User` has a set of permissions, and can be an normal user or superuser.
+A `User` has a set of permissions, and can be normal user or superuser.

-!!! note
+!!! info "More details"
     Please refer to the [management section](/management/introduction) for more details.

 ### Organization